shuangw1012/Dakota/README.md

 1.5 Setting the mpi path to Dakota.
 The default setting is to turn off the mpi link, which is very annoying!!!!!
 Open the file BuildDakotaCustom.cmake from DAK_SRC/cmake
-Add the following lines to BuildDakotaCustom.cmake:
+Add the following lines to BuildDakotaCustom.cmake below line 69:

 set( DAKOTA_HAVE_MPI ON
      CACHE BOOL "Always build with MPI enabled" FORCE)